-One would think that every single man with erectile dysfunction would rush off to get a prescription for Viagra, Levitra or Cialis.
+One would think that every single man with erectile dysfunction would rush off to get a prescription.
 But nine of ten men don’t, and their reluctance can lead to the late diagnosis of life- threatening diseases.
 Why don't men go for treatment?
 And what can be done about it?

 The difficulty to get or maintain an erection could be an early warning sign that something is amiss with a man’s health.

 "The media, by giving much publicity to anti-impotence drugs, has created the impression that ED is an over-treated condition.
 But this is simply not true.
 Of the 100 million men worldwide who are thought to suffer from erectile dysfunction (ED), only 10% have sought or received therapy," says Dr Raymond Rosen, Professor of Psychiatry and Medicine and Director of the Human Sexuality Programme at Robert Wood Johnson Medical School in New Jersey, USA.
 Dr Rosen addressed health professionals before the start of the 1st Congress of the Southern African Sexual Health Association (SASHA) and the Congress for the Advancement of Sexual Health & Rights in Africa, which started on February 26 2004 in Johannesburg.

 ED figures are staggering.
 By the year 2025, 200 million men worldwide are expected to suffer from the condition.
 This expected increase is the result of an ageing population, unhealthy eating habits and the earlier onset of diabetes and obesity.
 In studies worldwide, the incidence of ED is never less than 10 percent and often as high as 30 percent, depending on who took part in the study, says Rosen.